-Since 1985, the National Medical Admission Test or NMAT has been a pre-requisite for qualifying in any medical school in the country.
+Since 1985, taking the National Medical Admission Test or NMAT has been a prerequisite for qualifying for any medical school in the country.

-Although not 100% accurate in predicting one’s performance as a medical student, NMAT enables schools to select the right candidates they deemed prepared enough to handle their academic workload.
+Although not 100% accurate in predicting one’s performance as a medical student, NMAT enables schools to select the right candidates they deem prepared enough to handle their academic workload.

-In addition to that, top medical schools in the Philippines all have NMAT cutoff scores.
+In addition, top medical schools in the Philippines all have NMAT cutoff scores.
 If your NMAT score or percentile rank isn’t up to snuff, you may end up enrolling in an average medical school that offers lackluster education and training.

 Table of Contents